-I got delicious glasses of Apple/Thyme, Apple/Celery, Apple/Ginger, Fresh Grape and Fresh Cranberry juices and was quite surprised about how well they paired with the food.
-Although the juices had some more sweetness and different acidity than you would normally find in wine, it was an enjoyable experiment.
+I got delicious glasses of Apple/Thyme, Apple/Celery, Apple/Ginger, Fresh Grape, and Fresh Cranberry juices and was quite surprised about how well they paired with the food.
+Although the juices had some more sweetness and different acidity than you would generally find in wine, it was an enjoyable experiment.

-The best dish of the day was the quenelle of beetroot tartare with spring onions and truffle vinaigrette finished with hay cream, tarragon and shiso leaves.
+The best dish of the day was the quenelle of beetroot tartare with spring onions, and truffle vinaigrette finished with hay cream, tarragon, and shiso leaves.
 It was just stellar.
 There were some minor things slightly off.
-We both thought that the langoustine, kale and ham dish was as a bit disjointed as the flavours were a too far off.
+We both thought that the langoustine, kale and ham dish was as a bit disjointed as the flavors were too far off.
 The pork cheek was a bit salty for our taste as it almost leaned towards corned beef.

-However, the overall experience at Kokkeriet was a very pleasant one: adventurous food and wines (the Canadian Baco Noir was a very surprising and vibrant wine), beautiful plating combined with a very professional service that is both personal and relaxed.
+However, the overall experience at Kokkeriet was an enjoyable one: adventurous food and wines (the Canadian Baco Noir was an astonishing and vibrant wine), beautiful plating combined with a very professional service that is both personal and relaxed.